Bidens Asia Czar says era of engagement with Xis China is over | ExBulletin

 Bidens Asia Czar says era of engagement with Xis China is over

-Chinese policy under Xi is largely responsible for the change in US policy, Campbell said, citing military clashes on China’s border with India, an “economic campaign” against Australia and the rise of diplomacy.
-Chinese “warrior-wolf”.
-Beijing’s behavior was emblematic of a shift towards “a hard power, or a strong power” which “indicates that China is determined to play a more assertive role,” he said.
+Chinese policy under Xi is largely responsible for the change in US policy, Campbell said, citing military clashes on China’s border with India, an “economic campaign against Australia and the rise of war diplomacy. from China”.
+Beijing’s behavior was emblematic of a shift towards “a hard power, or a hard power that” indicates that China is determined to play a more assertive role, he said.

-Campbell’s outspoken comments come as President Joe Biden said he had ordered the U.S. intelligence community to “redouble” efforts to determine where the Covid-19 virus was coming from, after conflicting assessments as to find out if its origins are natural or from a laboratory accident in China. .
+Campbell’s candid comments come as President Joe Biden said he had ordered the U.S. intelligence community to “redouble efforts to determine where the COVID-19 virus came from, after conflicting assessments as to whether whether its origins are natural or from a laboratory accident in China.

-Read more: Biden Orders a new report on the origin of the virus to US spies

-The origins of Covid-19 are only part of a contentious and complex relationship between the United States and China.
-This includes disputes over Beijing’s claims to the South China Sea, human rights in the Xinjiang region, the future of Taiwan and Hong Kong, and economic concerns, including the deployment of 5G technology and a global shortage of semiconductors.
+The origins of COVID-19 are only part of a contentious and complex relationship between the United States and China.
+This includes disputes over Beijing’s claims over the South China Sea, human rights in the Xinjiang region, the future of Taiwan and Hong Kong, and economic concerns, including the deployment of 5G technology. and a global semiconductor shortage.

 Chinese and US officials have said they see areas of mutual cooperation, particularly on climate change, but on many other issues the relationship is much more icy.